chainbound/msg-rs/msg-sim/README.md

 # Create a rule to match traffic from any to the alias and send it through the

-pipe echo 'dummynet in from any to 127.0.0.3 pipe 1' | sudo pfctl -a msg-sim -f
+echo 'dummynet in from any to 127.0.0.3 pipe 1' | sudo pfctl -a msg-sim -f -

 # Enable the packet filter